girder/large_image/docs/getting_started.rst

 Projections
 -----------

 large_image handles geospatial images.
 These can be handled as any other image in pixel-space by just opening them normally.
-Alternately, these can be opened with a projection and then referenced using that projection.
+Alternately, these can be opened with a new projection and then referenced using that projection.

-..
-Can we reproject from one CRS to another?

 .. code-block:: python